dminoror/dminoror.github.io/README.md

 gplayer is a web google drive audio player.</br>

 ## Intro </br>
- * Play your drive audio using Web audio api.
-Supported codec depending on browser, as far as known, Chrome and Firefox in macOS and Windows 10 can play common formats such as FLAC, AAC(M4A), MP3 and WAV.</br>
+ * Play drive audio using Web Audio API.</br>
+ * Supported codec depending on browser, as far as known, Chrome and Firefox in macOS and Windows 10 can play common formats such as FLAC, AAC(M4A), MP3 and WAV. </br>
  * Preload next audio after current audio downloaded.</br>
  * Multiple playlist.</br>